-The post details a few simple neon flasher circuits, which can create beautiful flashing light effect using ordinary neon bulbs.
+The post details a few simple neon flasher circuits, which can create a beautiful flashing light effect using ordinary neon bulbs.

 The ionization potential of a neon utilized in the circuit is around 70V.
 To the acute left of circuit 1, a neon is connected.